-Contributions are very welcome: please go to [this project's GitHub repository][bst-repo] to file an issue or submit a pull request.
+Contributions are very welcome; please contact us by email or by filing an issue on this site.
 All contributors must abide by our Code of Conduct.

-This project uses Martha's Rules [Minahan1986] or consensus decision making:
+This project uses Martha’s Rules for consensus decision making:

-Before each meeting, anyone who wishes may sponsor a proposal by filing an issue in the GitHub repository tagged "proposal".
-Proposals must be filed at least 24 hours before a meeting in order to be considered at that meeting, and must include:
+Before each meeting, anyone who wishes may sponsor a proposal by filing an issue in the GitHub repository tagged “proposal”.
+People must file proposals at least 24 hours before a meeting in order for them to be considered at that meeting, and must include:

 - a one-line summary (the subject line of the issue)